RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     kubectl patch ValidatingWebhookConfiguration redb-admission --patch "$(cat modified-webhook.yaml)"
     ```

-### Verify the admission controller installation
+### Verify admission controller installation

-Apply an invalid resource (provided below).

-This should force the admission controller to reject it.
+Apply an invalid resource as shown below to force the admission controller to reject it.
 If it applies successfully, the admission controller is not installed correctly.

 ```bash
   $ kubectl apply -f - << EOF